-Governance

-Describe the board's oversight of climate-related risks and opportunities The Board of Directors considers climate-related matters when reviewing and guiding strategy, risk management policies, and business plans, as well as set- ting performance objectives.
+Describe the board's oversight of climate-related risks and opportunities

+The Board of Directors considers climate-related matters when reviewing and guiding strategy, risk management policies, and business plans, as well as setting performance objectives.
 The Board has allocated formal oversight of specific climate-related actions and plans to the Audit Committee, which also acts as a preparatory body for climate-related matters to be considered by the Board.
-Climate- Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term BW Energy defines short term as 0-2 years, medium term 3-10 years, and long term more than 10 years.
-Describe the management's role in assessing and related risks are part of the overall risk framework for BW Energy and are reviewed regularly by the Board and at least quarterly.
-In yearly meetings, the Board will con- sider progress towards climate-related goals and targets, relevant policy frameworks, and set new performance goals and targets, where relevant.
-Project and operational risks are managed through the Operations Management System, as well as in relation to specific projects according to local regulations Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term The transition to a low-carbon society involves increasing the amount of renewable energy in the world's energy supply.
-However, the provision of hydrocarbons as energy sources will remain vital to provide society with affordable energy.
-BW Energy capitalises on the market opportunity to re-purpose and re-deploy existing offshore hydrocarbon production facilities, which yield an associated reduction or saving of GHG emissions compared to alternatives that involve building new infrastructure. managing climate-related and risks and opportunities mat the mar are Mar KPI mat and requirements.
+Climate-related risks are part of the overall risk framework for BW Energy and are reviewed regularly by the Board and at least quarterly.
+In yearly meetings, the Board will consider progress towards climate-related goals and targets, relevant policy frameworks, and set new performance goals and targets, where relevant.

+Describe the management's role in assessing and managing climate-related risks and opportunities

+Project and operational risks are managed through the Operations Management System, as well as in relation to specific projects according to local regulations and requirements.
 There are monthly reports to the management on operational matters along with related KPIs.
 Specific climate-related risks are considered by the executive management at least quarterly.
 Climate-related opportunities are managed as part of BW Energy's ongoing business and strategy.
 The responsibilities are distributed across the management level in accordance with the Operations Management System's leadership and accountability structures.
 The executive management reports performance on climate-related matters, including associated KPIs, to the Board of Directors at least annually.
 A full overview of all sustainability matters, including climate-related risks and opportunities, are presented once a year for approval in preparation for the annual report.
-Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term BW Energy has not considered specific climate scenarios, however, during the next 20-30 years, BW Energy expects hydrocarbons to continue to play a significant role in the global energy supply and believes that, in this context, its strategy is resilient towards climate-related risks and opportunities.